 FRANKLYN G. PRENDERGAST, M.D., PH.D.
-PROFESSOR IN BIOCHEMISTRY AND MOLECULAR BIOLOGY, MAYO MEDICAL SCHOOL AND DIRECTOR, MAYO CANCER CENTER Director since 1995 Age 50
+PROFESSOR IN BIOCHEMISTRY AND MOLECULAR BIOLOGY AND PROFESSOR IN PHARMACOLOGY, MAYO MEDICAL SCHOOL Director since 1995 Age 50

-Dr. Prendergast is the Edmond and Marion Guggenheim Professor of Biochemistry and Molecular Biology at Mayo Medical School.
-He also serves as the Director of the Mayo Cancer Center.
-Dr. Prendergast held several other teaching positions at the Mayo Medical School since 1975.
+Dr. Prendergast has served as Professor in Biochemistry and Molecular Biology and Professor in Pharmacology at Mayo Medical School since 1986.
+He held several other teaching positions at the school since 1975.
 Dr. Prendergast serves on the Board of Governors of Mayo Rochester and on the Board of Trustees of Mayo Foundation.

-KATHI P. SEIFERT GROUP PRESIDENT KIMBERLY-CLARK CORPORATION Director since 1995 Age 46
+KATHI P. SEIFERT GROUP PRESIDENT, KIMBERLY-CLARK CORPORATION Director since 1995 Age 46